andystewart999/fortigate_stats/README.md

 Home Assistant integration to show statistics from a FortiGate firewall, via SNMP
 - CPU, RAM and Disk usage
 - Session count
+- Performance SLA/Link Health status (if enabled on the firewall)

 To-do:
 - Per-interface bandwidth usage sensors for user-selected interfaces
-- Estimated uplink bandwidth and health (if a performance SLA is enabled)

 Tested and working with FortiOS 6.2.11 on a Fortigate 100D.